MicrosoftDocs/defender-docs/defender-endpoint/api/api-hello-world.md

      - To [run advanced queries](run-advanced-query-api.md), select 'Run advanced queries' permission.
      - To [isolate a machine](isolate-machine.md), select 'Isolate machine' permission.
-     - To determine which permission you need, please look at the **Permissions** section in the API you're interested to call.
+     - To determine which permission you need, see the **Permissions** section in the API you're interested to call.

 5. Select **Grant consent**.